 Cudmore Legal has a reputation for treating our clients in a professional, compassionate, and understanding manner.
 Our child custody lawyers provide legal advice and counsel with an understanding that child custody is often one of the most difficult issues to resolve.
 Often people are unaware of the long-term impact of child custody disputes and it’s important to have a sensible ally on your side.
 Emotions are heavy in child custody disputes which makes it one of the most difficult areas in family law.
 We want to guide you to make good choices for your family and your future long-term.
 It’s easy to turn minor bickering into a larger dispute that ends up in court, we don’t want that to happen to you.
 We will give you honest and realistic advice.
 Unfortunately, the other party will be in your life for a very long time and what happens in family court can haunt that relationship forever.

-Will we need to go to court for custody?
+Will we need to go to divorce or family law court for custody?

 Most of the time, in a child custody matter, you do not have to go to court.
 In fact, it’s the last resort.

 Often people are worried about getting a lawyer involved, thinking it will hurt their semi-friendly relationship with their former ex or that it will get them nowhere.
 A good child custody lawyer will be able to inform you of your rights and how best to achieve them without aggravating the other side.

 You and your former spouse must try to resolve things before going to court.
 This resolution process is called ‘family dispute resolution’, and it is compulsory in all matters that involve children.
 This is to reduce legal and court costs and help parents reach agreements.

 It’s essential to have a skilled and qualified lawyer to represent you in mediation.
 There are also services available you can go to without lawyers.
 If the matter fails to resolve in mediation, you can apply to the court to hear the case.

 What are family law parenting consent orders?